Pravin-Ade/DevOps-Zone/k8s/k8s-QA.md

 When there are many Nodes and many containers/pods, you wanna make sure that the right pod ends up on the right node.

-For example, there could be different sizes of nodes and pods.
+For **example**, there could be different sizes of nodes and pods.
 You wanna make sure the node has sufficient capacity to accommodate those containers/pods.

-Different nodes may be going to different destinations.
-You wanna make sure your containers/pods are placed on the right ships so they end up in the right destination.

 In Kubernetes, the scheduler decides which nodes the pods are placed on depending on certain criteria.